-Dry skin around eyes especially when it becomes flaky, can rob you of self confidence in public.
-Worse situations may be accompanied by pain, itching, scaly, sore skin around the eyes that is irritated and may even cause swelling.
-Several factors may cause this skin condition.
+Dry skin around eyes can be itchy, red, sore and very painful.
+This can also cause dark circles under the eye or around the eyes.
+Worse situations may be accompanied by irritating painful scaly skin around the eyes that cause swelling.
 Below is how to get rid of dry irritated skin around the eyes and what do at home to ease the pain and heal it fast.

 Individuals with severe dry skin around the eyes are most likely to have other underlying conditions that may include diabetes.
 A thin skin around the eyes may be prone to becoming scaly and dry even under the slightest exposure to dry or hot weather conditions.
 See a dermatologists and avoid using over the counter medication if you have a thin sensitive skin around the eyes.

 Several factors ranging from dehydration to allergies and even weather may cause skin irritation.
 It is always advisable to learn the sensitivity of your skin.
 When you are exposed to any chemicals or conditions that cause any changes, seek an alternative to avoid further irritation.

 Readers may also look at;

 - Eczema around eyes

 - Causes of dry skin around the eyes

 - Home Remedies for dry skin around eyes